North Christian Church: Congregational use

-When the North Christian Church was used as a church, congregants were baptized in the basement and then went to an altar to take private Communion, passing through steps and a "gate of resurrection".
-After taking private Communion, they could worship in the upstairs sanctuary.
+When the North Christian Church was used as a church, congregants were baptized in the basement and then went upstairs to take private communion, passing through steps and a "gate of resurrection".
+After taking private communion, they could worship in the upstairs sanctuary.
 Early on in the building's history, the congregation established a trust fund to pay for repairs, allocating $150,000 a year for the purpose by 2018.
 In addition to worship services and religious events, the building was used by community organizations, including the boy and girl scouts and musical ensembles.
 The Columbus Visitors Center conducted daily tours of the building.
-For much of the late 20th century, the congregation was dominated by employees of Irwin Miller's company, Cummins Inc., leading it to be called the "Cummins Church".
+For much of the late 20th century, the congregation was dominated by employees of Irwin Miller's company, Cummins, leading it to be called the "Cummins Church".